After 66 years, the Viaduct closes on January 11th...moving forward the new $2.2 billion smart tunnel is scheduled to open in early February.

-The nearly two-decade-long effort to replace the Alaskan Way Viaduct will soon hit a major milestone, as the viaduct is set to close on January 11th, 2019 as it is replaced by the Highway 99 tunnel spanning Sodo to South Lake Union.
+The nearly two-decade-long effort to replace the Alaskan Way Viaduct hit a major milestone as it is replaced by the Highway 99 tunnel spanning Sodo to South Lake Union.
 The closure has undoubtedly caused concern and confusion for commuters and Seattleites alike, especially given that there will be an approximate three-week gap between the closure of the viaduct and the tunnel’s opening.
 Using research obtained by Seattle Times, let’s take a look at answers to some of the biggest questions surrounding the project.

 What’s with the three-week gap?